Restioson/xtra/BREAKING-CHANGES.md

   is full.
 These aren't API breaking but a semantic changes.
 - `stopping` has been removed in favour of `stop_self` and `stop_all`.
 If logic to determine if the actor should stop must be executed, it should be done rather at the point of calling `stop_{self,all}`.
-- Previously, `stop_all` would immediately disconnect the address.
-However, `stop_self` done on every actor would actually not do this in one case - if there were a free-floating (not executing an actor event loop) Context.
-This change brings `stop_all` in line with `stop_self`.
 - `MessageChannel` is now a `struct` that can be constructed from an `Address` via `MessageChannel::new` or using `From`/`Into`.
 - `AddressSink` was removed in favor of using `impl Trait` for the `Address::into_sink` method.